Skip to content

 Hyaluron typically has a very viscous consistency in skin care products.

-Hyaluron in the cosmetics industry
+Hyaluron in the Cosmetics Industry

 Hyaluron has long been known in the cosmetics industry as an additive in creams, serums or gels.

-Our skin owes its elasticity and strength to the connective tissue.
-The main components are collagen, elastin and hyaluronic acid.
-Due to its water-binding ability, hyaluronic acid is responsible for the moisture content and thus indirectly for the firmness of our skin.
+Our skin owes its elasticity and firmness to the connective tissue.
+The main components are collagen, elastin and hyaluronic acidDue to its water-binding ability, hyaluronic acid is responsible for the moisture content and thus indirectly for the firmness of our skin.

-Glycine, an amino acid that we consume with food, can, according to some studies, promote collagen synthesis and, together with hyaluronic acid, prevent premature skin aging.
+Glycine, an amino acidAccording to some studies, the vitamin C we consume with food can promote collagen synthesis and thus, together with hyaluronic acid, prevent premature skin aging.

 There are different types of hyaluronic acid products that are tailored to different skin types.

 Sensitive skin: Hyaluronic acid is very gentle on the skin and can therefore also be used on sensitive skin.
-It can help strengthen the skin barrier and minimize irritation.
+It can help to strengthen the skin barrier and minimize irritation.

 “Old” skin: As we age, the skin's natural hyaluronic acid content decreases, which can lead to dryness and the formation of wrinkles.
 Hyaluronic acid products can help minimize these signs of aging.